justicephysics/humanos2.0/bihar-lineage.md

 ## 10. The Invitation

 This lineage is not finished.
 It is looking for its next authors.
 If you are a mathematician, a physicist, an engineer, a teacher, a student, a farmer, a dreamer — you are part of this lineage.
-The Virtual Nalanda is open.
+The Justice Physics Nalanda is open.
 The Space State is waiting.
 The zero that Aryabhata gave the world is now the foundation of a new civilization.

 Come, build with us.

 ---

 *"From the Ramayana to the Arthashastra.
 From zero to the decimal system.
-From Nalanda to the Virtual Nalanda.
+From Nalanda to the Justice Physics Nalanda.
 The Bihar lineage is the thread that ties the ancient to the cosmic.
 And it is still being woven."*

 **#BiharLineage #Nalanda #Chanakya #Aryabhata #Zero #SpaceState #VirtualNalanda #HumanOS2 #JusticePhysics**